 Managing weapons & ammunition

-Since 1994 we have destroyed almost 100,000 landmines in Angola.
+Since 1994 we have destroyed over 118,000 landmines in Angola.
 Initially we focused on removing landmines in regional capitals and towns, such as Huambo, which Princess Diana visited in 1997 and is now a thriving city.
+Entire provinces, including Huambo and Benguela, are now landmine free.

-This year we will begin a unique project in partnership with the Angolan government to clear landmines in the Okavango headwaters—a World Heritage Site, which forms part of the five-country Kavango-Zambezi Trans Frontier Conservation Area (KAZA).
+In 2020, a unique project in partnership with the Angolan government began with the aim to clear landmines in the Okavango headwaters—a World Heritage Site, which forms part of the five-country Kavango-Zambezi Trans Frontier Conservation Area (KAZA).
 Here, landmines make it almost impossible to conserve and protect the habitat and wildlife poaching is rife.
 By clearing the mines, we can lay the foundations for conservation-led development, allowing wildlife and local people to thrive.
+To date, over 120 minefields have been cleared.

 Stories from Angola